-However, whilst it is outside of the noise contours for the existing single runway at Gatwick Airport, it would be within the unacceptable levels for permanent residential caravans should a second runway be permitted.
+This site could only be considered acceptable in the short/medium term.
+Whilst it is outside of the noise contours for the existing single runway at Gatwick Airport, it would be within the unacceptable levels for permanent residential caravans should a second runway be permitted.